carpentries-incubator/genome-mining/_episodes/04-bigslice-bigfam.md

 public genomes.
 We will allocate their respective BGC `.gbk`s in two `dataset`s, one for the genomes from Tettelin _et al._ paper, and the another for the public ones.

-After corroborating that we are on the `bigslice` folder, we will begin the construction of the input.

 ~~~
 $ mkdir input-folder